Science, Ships and The Six of Swords

 She was referring here to the two other chief contenders for the job.

-Though M. Macron is entirely right to object as he is doing, and to take action to prevent more teachers being beheaded on the streets of Paris by random, mad people who don’t approve of the curriculum.
+Though M. Macron is entirely right to object as he is doing, and to take action to prevent more teachers being beheaded on the streets of Paris by murderous religious lunatics who don’t approve of the laws of the land or the state educational curriculum.
+Rip le pauvre M Samuel Paty.

 France did not become a secular Republic overnight or for no reason.
 France has seen it all.